 Ask the kids what they’re interested in.

-Children can have short attention spans at times, especially if they get bored with what they’re doing.
-Assigning them random tasks without regard for what interests them could result in them sulking about or not completing the chore.
+Children may have short attention spans, especially when they get bored with what they’re doing.
+Assigning them random tasks without regard for their interests could lead to sulking or not completing the chore.
 This necessitates asking your kids what chores they might be most interested in doing.
-A child might prefer, for instance, washing the dishes over putting soiled clothes in the laundry machine.
+A child might, for instance, prefer washing the dishes to putting soiled clothes in the laundry machine.

-Letting your kids do tasks that they’re interested in will let them know that you care about their preferences.
-Still, your children should be able to grasp chores that they’re not necessarily familiar with, as they might come to like it or see its value.
+Letting your kids do tasks they’re interested in will show them you care about their preferences.
+Still, your children should be able to grasp chores they’re not necessarily familiar with, as they might come to like them or see their value.

 Let family members participate.

 As mentioned earlier, you can let other family members participate at times.
-Having an older sibling or a family member do the same simple tasks that the kid is doing will let the latter know that such chores are to be done by the whole family, depending on who’s present to do so at the time.
+Having an older sibling or family member do the same simple tasks the kid is doing will let the kid know that these chores are for the whole family, depending on who’s present at the time.

-Seeing older family members do the household chores can also inspire the child and can help forge a tighter bond between children in the family.
+Seeing older family members do household chores can also inspire a child and help forge a tighter bond within the family.
 One chore that might have the whole family together, for example, would be putting away toys and other items meant for the children.

 Make it fun and fresh for the kids.

-When teaching your kids simple cleaning or other household tasks, they don’t have to be done at home; you can let the kids do simple tasks while you’re camping or staying at a hotel while on vacation.
+When teaching your kids simple cleaning or other household tasks, they don’t have to be done at home; you can let them do them while you’re camping or staying at a hotel on vacation.
 This can make the learning opportunity fun and new for your kids.

 For instance, you can have them wash the utensils or cookware after you’re done eating meals when camping.
-You can also have the kids make their bed after waking up while you’re staying in a hotel.
-By doing this, your kids can understand the importance and utility of these tasks wherever they are, be it inside or outside the home.
+You can also have the kids make their beds after waking up while you’re staying in a hotel.
+By doing this, your kids can understand the importance andusefulnessy of these tasks, whether inside or outside the home.
 Before you know it, your kids might already display these skills at school or on a field trip, thereby earning recognition from the teacher or their peers.

 Chores Are Good For Your Children

-Introducing your children to household chores doesn’t have to be a stressful thing for you and an unenjoyable experience for our kids.
-There are tips that you can follow to ensure that both parties get committed to this learning opportunity.
-As the parent, just be aware that you should ideally assign tasks that your kids can understand, be clear with your rules, and reward your kids when warranted.
+Introducing your children to household chores doesn’t have to be stressful for you or an unenjoyable experience for your kids.
+There are tips you can follow to ensure both parties are committed to this learning opportunity.
+As a parent, be aware that you should ideally assign tasks your kids can understand, be clear about your rules, and reward them when warranted.
 In addition, setting the best time for chores, tailoring the tasks to their interests, and letting the whole family participate is very conducive to an environment where chores are productive and, in a way, fun.

 If you follow these steps, you’ll be able to teach your kids household skills that they’ll bring with them both inside and outside the home.